| | | | |

 There you have it!
 What items will you be tossing from the list?
 What else would you add?
 Share with the rest of us one of the items in your home office declutter toss pile!

-Need a little more help with organizing & decluttering your home office?
+Need a little ore help with home office decluttering and organizing?

 Download the Declutter Tool Kit, a free resource for helping you declutter your home from top to bottom.
 Click on the image below to learn more about it and to download a copy for yourself: